MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 ---

-# Get started with Surface Hub 3
+# Get started with Surface Hub running Microsoft Teams Rooms on Windows

 ## New installs